Controlling Ardour with OSC

 and adding this line within the

-Ardour sends any feedback to the port and address that sent any feedback request.
+Ardour sends any feedback to the port and address that sent any feedback request or to a port set manually in the setup dialog.
 The port does not have to match Ardour's port.
 In fact it is better not to.
 This means that Ardour can deal with more than one controller at a time.
 The two controllers can bank independently and even use different math for faders.
 This could be used to allow talent to adjust their own monitor mix using a tablet or phone that can run an OSC controller.
 For a full explanation of how Ardour's feedback works please read OSC feedback In Ardour.

 Control Surface Set Up